Sign In

 If You Need a Guardian

-Only a judge can chose a guardian, but you can make your wishes known by naming someone.
-Patients
+Only a judge can chose a guardian, but you can make your wishes known by naming ;someone.
+Patients often choose their health care agent.

 What Signatures Are Needed